The AKG K872 is a flagship closed-back version of the company’s flagship open-back circumaural headphones, the K812. It is priced at $1499.

 The seal is above average for a closed-back headphone.
 There is a minor amount of leakage towards the base of the cups as the pressure is the lightest there.
 You can feel the difference in passive isolation if you use your hands and press harder in that area.

 If that area could sustain the pressure I am applying myself it would be a world-class seal.
 Otherwise, the pad seal on the K872 is just slightly behind those thick lambskin pads of the MrSpeakers Ether C and the LCD-XC but not that far behind with the bonus of it being much lighter in weight.

 Accessories & Packaging

-Props to AKG for including a rather excellent carry case which can double as quick on the go headphone stand.
-Whilst not the military grade of the Audeze airtight hard plastic travel case it is well constructed with plenty of space to fit both the K872, cable, and even have a spare slot for the quarter jack adapter.
+Props to AKG for including a rather excellent carry case that can double as a quick on-the-go headphone stand.
+Whilst not the military grade of the Audeze airtight hard plastic travel case it is well constructed with plenty of space to fit both the K872, and cable, and even has a spare slot for the quarter jack adapter.